 Early Intensive Behavioral Intervention Program

-The Early Intensive Behavioral Intervention (EIBI) Program provides community-based services to young children with autism spectrum disorders or pervasive developmental disorders.
+The Early Intensive Behavioral Intervention (EIBI) Program provides community-based services to young children with Autism Spectrum Disorders.

 Our program provides comprehensive one-to-one treatment for young children who have been diagnosed with autism spectrum disorder.
 Treatment usually starts in the child’s home.
 As the child learns new skills, treatment is expanded to include early childhood education settings, the community, and other settings.